 “Clare was loved by so many people and her untimely death has affected us all.
 She was a young woman in the early months of married life, pregnant with her first child.
 I had been Best Man at her wedding to Paul Mackmin.
 Shortly after Clare died, midway through last year, Paul, a small group of close friends and I, launched The Clare Collection as a means for friends and family to network together for a series of charity fundraising events.

-Epilepsy charities do not get the recognition nor funds they need for research and care.
-Perhaps during 2018 we can unite to make a little difference, not only by raising money for this special cause, but also by increasing the understanding of epilepsy and its effects, whilst sharing some fun and memorable time together.
-As someone who loved life to the full, Clare would have approved of that.”
+Epilepsy charities do not get the recognition nor funds they need for research and care and by raising money for this special cause and also by increasing the understanding of epilepsy and its effects, we hope to make a difference.”